1Jul1an/filesort/README.md

 # FileSort GUI – Sort your folder with one click

 A small desktop tool to organize files by category using a simple GUI.
-Built with Python and `customtkinter`, no external dependencies required.
+Built with Python and `tkinter`, no external dependencies required.

 ## Features